Skip to main content

 5. Safari

-Causes - Aortic dissection
+Causes and prevention - Aortic dissection

-Conditions that cause a weakened aortic wall
+Conditions that cause a weak aortic wall

 These conditions include: